 Image source: www.travelandleisure.com

-At Horsham Blog, we have researched some of the great places and activities you can enjoy in Horsham with your dog.
+At Horsham Blog, we have researched some of the great eateries, shops and activities you can enjoy in Horsham with your dog.

-Café Nero on West Street serves rich, full flavoured coffee, patisseries and paninis.
+Located on West Street, it serves rich, full flavoured coffee, patisseries, and paninis.
 It also has comfy sofas for some time out with your dog!

-Waterstones Café is a great dog friendly place for those looking to sit down with a cup of tea and get lost in a new book.
+This is a great dog-friendly place for those looking to sit down with a cup of tea and get lost in a new book.
 If you have young children, the store also has baby changing facilities too.

-The Anchor Tap may be Horsham’s smallest pub, but its vast selection of local craft beer draws in a crowd!
-There are 6 cask pulls and 10 keg lines available, and plenty of room for your four legged companion.
+Known as Horsham’s smallest pub, it features a vast selection of local craft beer that draws in a crowd!
+There are 6 cask pulls and 10 keg lines available, and plenty of room for your four-legged companion.

-The Olive Branch in the Bishopric is a perfect place to meet friends due to its central location and free parking.
+Situated in the Bishopric, The Olive Branch is a perfect place to meet friends due to its central location and free parking.
 As winners of the West Sussex Pub of the Year award, you could dine with the whole family, paws and all!

 Top tip: Ask for water for your dog if you can’t see a doggy bowl already available.

-Mountain Warehouse in the town centre offers quality outdoor clothing and equipment, with staff who are delighted to welcome four legged friends.
+Mountain Warehouse is in the town centre and offers quality outdoor clothing and equipment, with staff who are delighted to welcome four-legged friends.
 Great for socialising your dog and stocking up on clothing for your next adventure.